moizeali/visual_odometry/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.
+Contributions from the community are welcome!
+Whether fixing bugs, adding features, or improving documentation, all help is appreciated.

 ### 🚀 Getting Started